BlancoLanda/LiveClassPlanner/README.md

 ## Contact

-If you have any question or suggestion about this work, you can reach me at contact@mblanco.me
+If you have any question or suggestion, you can reach me at contact@mblanco.me